Blacksmoke16/oq/README.md

 * Compiles to a single binary for easy portability.
 * Performant, similar performance with JSON data compared to `jq`.
 Slightly longer execution time when going to/from a non-JSON format.
 * Supports XML and YAML as additional input/output formats.
+* Can be used as a dependency within other Crystal projects.

 ## Installation